-Hugh Dyer's practice is restricted to advising and representing employers in labour relations and employment-related matters.
-These matters concern union and non-union employees, encompassing labour relations, negotiation and administration of collective agreements, human rights, employment standards, health and safety and other employment issues.
+Hugh Dyer is a labour and employment lawyer with extensive experience in representing both private and public sector employers, responding to their need for practical, results-oriented legal advice.
+Hugh advises on issues that concern union and non-union employees, encompassing labour relations, negotiation and administration of collective agreements, human rights, employment standards, health and safety, and other employment matters.

-- Chambers Global 2013 ranked lawyer, Employment & Labour
+- Chambers Global ranked lawyer, Employment & Labour, 2011 – 2018

 - Lecturer on labour relations, human rights and other employment law issues to groups such as the Canadian Bar Association, the Canadian Transport Lawyers’ Association, the Ontario Trucking Association, the Ontario Association of Non-Profit Homes for the Aged, the Ontario School Bus Operators’ Association, the Ontario Police Association and various for-profit and non-profit organizations

-- Co-author, "Canadian Employment Law Fact Book".
+- Co-author, Canadian Employment Law Fact Book

 - Author, Papers concerning drug and alcohol testing, labour issues in commercial transactions, attendance management, health and safety and other employment issues